willibrandon/NetContextServer/docs/tool-reference.md

 - Recommendations for updates or removal
 - Deep transitive dependency analysis
 - Visual dependency graph representation with smart grouping
+- Preview/prerelease version information (when requested or available)

+**Status Indicators:**
+- ✅ Up to date: Current version is the latest stable version
+- 🔄 Update available: A newer stable version exists
+- 🔆 Preview update available: When preview versions are included
+- 🔅 Preview available: Indicates preview updates are available when not showing previews
+- ⚠️ Unused: Package is not referenced in code

 **Dependency Graph Features:**
 - Hierarchical tree visualization in ASCII-art format